 It’s understandable that some parents think of milestones sequentially, with one skill giving way to the next, on schedule, as kids get older.
 But each baby is a complex and unique individual, and every baby develops at their own pace.
 They hit milestones at different moments and in different sequences.
 There might be a “typical” skill set for 6-month-olds, but no baby will be exactly as described in baby books and on parenting sites.

-The six-month milestones we suggest you consider are more about global behaviors and traits than a set of skills your child should have.
+The most useful 6-month milestones look at global behaviors and traits, rather than a set of specific skills.
 Keep in mind that you’ve got six months of experience with the growth of your child.
 If something seems off, it probably is, but if you feel your baby is progressing at the clip they’ve been at for the previous months, then everything is likely fine.

 An Award-Winning Formula

 Looking for a formula you can trust to support your baby?
 Enspire is Enfamil’s closest formula to breast milk ever.
 It has Lactoferrin and MFGM which have been associated with fewer digestive and respiratory issues.

 More than any little thing that parents are told to look for at 6 months, parents will want to see a general inclination toward curiosity.
 How do you know if your baby is curious?
 If you find yourself asking your baby questions like, “What was that?
 What is that?
 Did you hear that?
 Do you see that?” it’s very likely that you are responding to your baby’s curiosity cues.
 They may look around if they hear a new sound, or stare intently at a new sight or new person.
 They might reach out and bat at a new object.
 They might chew on toys and turn them over in their hands.
 They will splash in liquids and drop objects.